Thursday, April 24, 2025

 Hello fellow investors,

 February 2025 has been an absolute wild ride.
-We started the month with market euphoria — the Nasdaq and S&P 500 were at or near record highs, and stocks like Palantir and HIMS were flying incredibly high.
+We started the month with market euphoria as the Nasdaq and S&P 500 were at or near record highs, and stocks like Palantir and HIMS were flying incredibly high.
 At one point, PLTR was trading over $125.

 But things have changed quickly.
 Economic fears have pulled us back quite a bit.
 Looking at the S&P 500 and Nasdaq charts (see below), you can see we’re experiencing some real pain.